A [Simple] Virtual Rotor Kit

 So if you're interested in gaining valuable insights into the relationship between measuring mechanical vibrations and rotor dynamics, join the VRK Project beta testing program today and take the first step towards enhancing your knowledge of rotating machinery dynamics.

-Similar to an on-site rotor balancing in a lab experience, is up to the user to process the measurements in order to find the rotor balancing solution.
-Furthermore, for validation purposes, user can implement and hence, verify the calculated solution by running a verification test using the VRK, addressing constrains to place trial weights at the single plane, and taking into account the available trial weights, in the same way as the balancing tests are conducted in a laboratory's rotor test rig.
-For more details, please check up the tutorial video, made by Dr. Carmen Müller-Karger, or the illustrative example, which describe how VRK works.
+Similar to a laboratory rotor balancing experience, it is up to the user to process the measurements to find the rotor balancing solution.
+Furthermore, for validation purposes, the user can implement and hence verify the calculated solution by running a verification test using the VRK, considering constraints on placing trial weights at the single plane, and taking into account the available trial weights, in the same way as the balancing tests are conducted in a laboratory's rotor test rig.

 The demo's installation for Windows is quite easy, you just follow these three simple steps: